ArtisanMobile/devdocs/_posts/api/2015-06-10-api-rubygem.md

 #### Parameters

 * `job_id`: (String) ID of the job you wish to retrieve details for.
 * `download_path`: (String) Path to a local file where the downloaded results will be saved.
-If the file exists, its previous contents will be overwritten; if it doesn't exist, it will be created.
+If a file already exists at that path, its previous contents will be overwritten; if the file doesn't exist, it will be created.

 Download the results of the specified job to the file at `download_path`.